 Kimchi, a staple of Korean households for generations, has gained superstar status in the kitchen, and it’s easy to see why.
 With a complex flavor, variety of uses, and an all-star nutritional scorecard, kimchi's appeal is broad and deep.
-Made from vegetables, garlic, ginger, and/or fish, it hits a range of flavors—sweet, sour, and spicy—and works as a condiment, an ingredient, a dip, and a side dish all on its own.
+Made from vegetables, garlic, ginger, and fish sauce, it hits a range of flavors—sweet, sour, and spicy—and works as a condiment, an ingredient, a dip, and a side dish all on its own.

 Flavor profile: sour, spicy and/or sweet

 Kimchi is a traditional Korean dish whose components can vary but usually include some combination of vegetables, garlic, ginger, chili peppers, salt, and fish sauce.
 The mix is pickled and fermented, which was originally a way to preserve the vegetables for the winter months.
 Cabbage is the most common vegetable used to make kimchi although carrots, radish, cucumber, and scallions are also frequently used, too.
 There are hundreds of kimchi recipes that vary depending on the region and season in which they are produced, and it's very easy to make it a vegan dish by keeping all the ingredients plant-based.